manojo/manojo.github.com/_posts/2015-09-02-staged-parser-combinators.md

   - The `Parser` companion object defines an `apply` method which acts as syntactic sugar.

-Packed together, we get the following:
+Packed together, we get this code:

 {% highlight scala %}
 trait Parsers {